danruili/ArchSeek/README.md

 python -m retrieval.query --query "red brick" --database "data/example_index"
 ```

+Notice:
-Notice: we use Replicate API for ImageBind model, which might take a while to warm up if the model is not frequently accessed.
+- We use Replicate API for ImageBind model, which might take a while to warm up if the model is not frequently accessed.
 Please be patient.
 Also, it might hit the API rate limit if too many requests are sent in a short period of time, leading to temporary unavailability.
+- By default the precomputed data can only be run on Windows.
+If you want to run it on Linux, please delete all `.pkl` data in the `data/example_index` and recompute the `.pkl` data by conducting the step 2 in the next section.

 ## Use your own dataset